nguyenkhangme/understand-asyncio/README.md

 I found this simple hand drawing is intuitive, and will help to follow the visualization 2 easier :D

 ![demonstrate 2 simple visualization](/out/demo2/demo2_hand_drawing.png)

+You can go to [this link](https://nguyenkhang.me/posts/2025/12/understand-concurrency-in-python-with-asyncio-dig-into-the-asyncio-source-code/out/demo2/demo2.svg) to see the whole diagram below in good quality.
+Do not be scared, it’s long because it is explained in tiny detail, so it's easy to understand.

 ![demonstrate 2 detail visualization](/out/demo2/demo2.svg)

 #### 2.5.3.
 Demonstrate 2 explanation